Aksar: Jhalak Dikhlaja

 "Jhalak Dikhlaja" was composed and sung by Himesh Reshammiya, which was a part of Aksar.
 The lyrics were written by Sameer.
 Jhalak Dikhlaja is a lovesick admirer's request to his lady love to give him a glance of her features.
-The song has been remade in the 2019 movie The Body with Emraan Hashmi back to dance the song and Reshammiya to sing it again.
+The song has been remade in the 2019 film The Body which also starred Emraan Hashmi and featured vocals by Reshammiya.

 Controversy

 The song was banned in a village called Bhalej in Anand district of Gujarat by locals who claimed that the song summoned snakes and ghosts.
 Apparently, people who sang the song said they were possessed by spirits and started behaving in a strange way.
 They reasoned that one of the lines "Ek Baar Aaja Aaja Aaja Aaja Aaaja" (literally "Come Come Come Come Come Just For Once") invited snakes and ghosts.
 Also this led to a rumour that if this song was played late at night, especially the above line, it would summon the snakes and ghosts.